 Aiming too high

 Negotiating salary is essential to maximizing your earning potential.
 If the stars align and your salary expectations are the same as the hiring manager’s budget for the job, there’s no need to negotiate just for the sake of negotiating.
 However, this scenario is the exception rather than the norm.
-If the company comes back with a pay range lower than what you were anticipating, don’t walk away without at least giving them the opportunity to meet you at a higher number.
+If the company comes back with a pay range lower than what you were anticipating, don’t walk away without at least allowing them to meet you at a higher number.